waittim/waittim.github.io/_posts/2019-10-27-simulation-compare.md

 ## Data generation function

-Set up data generate function what can generate data base on normal distribution or gamma distribution.
-The distribution will be defined by the parameter "dist".
-The default parameter of gamma distribution are shape=1.4 and scale=3.
+Set up data generate a function that can generate the data based on normal distribution or gamma distribution.
+The distribution will be defined by the parameter “dist”.
+The default parameter of the gamma distribution is shape=1.4 and scale=3.

 ```{r}
 generate_data <- function(N, dist, sh=1.4, sc=3){
   if(dist=="norm"){